DPRK - EP 8

 Duration: 22-Dec-2017 to Present

 The unanimously adopted resolution broadened the existing sanctions by specifying new individuals and entities subject to sanctions measures and tightening the caps on the imports of crude oil and refined petroleum products to DPRK.
-In order to further restrict DPRK sources of revenue, UNSCR 2397 imposed a mandatory repatriation requirement on all DPRK nationals working abroad and the DPRK government safety oversight attachés monitoring them (to be implemented within 2 years) and banned the export of food and agricultural products, earth and stone, wood, machinery, electrical equipment, and vessels from DPRK.
+In order to further restrict DPRK sources of revenue, UNSCR 2397 imposed a mandatory repatriation requirement for all DPRK nationals working abroad and the DPRK government safety oversight attachés monitoring them (to be implemented within 2 years) and banned the export of food and agricultural products, earth and stone, wood, machinery, electrical equipment, and vessels from DPRK.
 In an effort to restrict the import of items and materials with the potential to be used for prohibited activities, the resolution also banned the import to DPRK of iron, steel, other metals, industrial machinery, transportation vehicles, and used vessels (the procurement of new vessels and helicopters was banned by UNSCR 2321).
 Specifying the Harmonized System (HS) commodity codes for each banned item to facilitate uniform implementation, as per the Panel of Expert report recommendation, the resolution significantly expanded the number of DPRK sectors affected by UN sanctions.
 The resolution also extended conditional sanctions measures against DPRK vessels to vessels suspected of sanctions violations and authorized states to seize, inspect, and impound any such vessel in their territorial waters.
 UNSCR 2397 further expanded the targeted sanctions list by 16 individuals and 1 entity and the Sanctions Committee added 4 vessels on 28 December 2017 (SC/13149).
 An additional individual, 21 entities, and 27 vessels were designated on 30 March 2018 (SC/13272) and 3 more vessels were listed in October 2018 (SC/13542), but further designations have been prevented by Security Council disagreements.

 On 21 April 2018, DPRK announced the suspension of all nuclear and long-range ballistic missile tests and closure of its only nuclear test site.
-A Chinese study, released shortly after the announcement, reported that the Punggye-ri test side had collapsed following the last DPRK nuclear test on 3 September 2017, effectively precluding further nuclear tests.
+A Chinese study, released shortly after the announcement, reported that the Punggye-ri test site had collapsed following the last DPRK nuclear test on 3 September 2017, effectively precluding further nuclear tests.
 The site was dismantled on 24 May 2018 in a series of controlled explosions.

 Despite the general decrease in tensions, spur of diplomatic activity, and some unilateral DPRK concessions, the 2018 Panel of Experts report concluded that DPRK’s nuclear and ballistic missile programs remained “intact” and that the country continued to “defy Security Council resolutions through a massive increase in illicit ship-to-ship transfers of petroleum products and coal,” which “render the latest United Nations sanctions ineffective.”
-The report also stressed the ongoing ineffectiveness of the UN financial sanctions measures, including due to the role of DPRK diplomats in sanctions evasion, increasing sophistication and scale of DPRK cyberattacks, and attempts to supply arms to Libya, Yemen, and Sudan by DPRK in violation of the UN arms embargo.
-Amidst the rising tensions within the Security Council, the US call for declaring the cap on refined petroleum products reached was blocked by Russia and China.
+The report also stressed the ongoing ineffectiveness of the UN financial sanctions measures, including due to the role of DPRK diplomats in sanctions evasion, increasing sophistication and scale of DPRK cyberattacks, and attempts to supply arms to Libya, Yemen, and Sudan by DPRK in violation of the UN arms exports embargo.
+Amidst the rising tensions within the Security Council, the US call for declaring that the cap on refined petroleum products had been reached was blocked by Russia and China.

 Diplomatic efforts began to stall in 2019, following the failed February 2019 summit between Kim and Trump in Hanoi.
 In mid-2019, DPRK resumed short-range ballistic missile activity after more than a year of voluntary suspension.
 Kim and Trump held a brief meeting at the demilitarized zone on 30 June 2019, agreeing to continue their discussion on demilitarization.
 However, the working-level negotiations in Sweden broke down in October 2019 over disagreements on the steps to be taken by the two sides with regards to sanctions relief and denuclearization.
-On 16 December 2019, Russia and China presented a draft resolution calling for partial sanction relief, citing concerns over the humanitarian impact of UN sanctions measures.
-Faced with opposition from other permanent Security Council members, the draft was shelved following two rounds of expert negotiations.
+On 16 December 2019, Russia and China presented a draft resolution calling for partial sanctions relief, citing concerns over the humanitarian impact of UN sanctions measures.
+Faced with opposition from the other three permanent Security Council members, the draft was shelved following two rounds of expert negotiations.
 Kim Jong-un, who gave the US until the end of 2019 to make concessions to move the stalled talks forward, announced during a ruling party conference in late December 2019 that the country was no longer bound by its unilateral moratorium on nuclear and intercontinental ballistic missiles tests and threatened to demonstrate a “new strategic weapon” in the near future.

-With rising tensions within the Security Council, UN sanctions implementation became less effective.
+With growing divisions within the Security Council, UN sanctions implementation became less effective.
 The 2019 Panel of Experts report stressed ongoing deficiencies in sanctions implementation as well as increased evasion capacity of the DPRK, especially with regards to maritime evasion and procurement of currency through cyberattacks and cryptocurrency mining.
-The report also highlighted the ongoing access of the country to international banking channels, continued violations of the luxury goods ban, limited information on the implementation of DPRK worker restrictions and related repatriation (which was to become fully operational on 22 December 2019).
-The report also described a significant increase in the illicit export of coal by DPRK in 2019 (including through direct deliveries to China using self-propelled barges) and the illicit imports of refined petroleum products (which are increasingly taking place though direct deliveries by foreign-flagged vessels to DPRK ports, rather than illicit ship-to-ship transfers).
-Within the Security Council, there have been ongoing disagreements over the easing of DPRK sanctions restrictions and whether caps on petroleum imports have been exceeded.
-Russia and China have also been signaling their dissatisfaction with the current sanctions regime by both tolerating and openly engaging in sanctions violations (especially with regards to trade in prohibited commodities and the provision of visas for DPRK nationals).
-The divisions within the Security Council have also resulted in the failure to agree on any new designations, despite increasing sanctions violations and multiple listing suggestions by the Panel of Experts.
-These trends have continued in 2020.
+The report also highlighted the ongoing access of the country to international banking channels, continued violations of the luxury goods ban, limited information on the implementation of DPRK worker restrictions, and related repatriation (which was to become fully operational on 22 December 2019).
+It described a significant increase in the illicit export of coal by DPRK in 2019 (including through direct deliveries to China using self-propelled barges) and the illicit imports of refined petroleum products (which took place though direct deliveries by foreign-flagged vessels to DPRK ports, rather than illicit ship-to-ship transfers).

-With the outbreak of the Covid-19 epidemic in China, DPRK resorted to the closure of its borders at the end of January 2020, which had a negative impact on both the economy and the humanitarian situation in the country.
-However, most of its illicit activities (including short-range ballistic missile tests) began to resume in March 2020 and the US estimated that the country was in breach of its annual petroleum imports cap by May 2020.
-Although the DPRK has not conducted any nuclear, long- or medium-range missile tests since late 2017, its nuclear and ballistic missile programs continued to develop and, according to the 2020 mid-term Panel of Experts report, several member states believe that DPRK “has probably developed miniaturized nuclear devices to fit into the warheads of its ballistic missiles.”
-Amidst the increasingly dire humanitarian situation in the country, the Sanctions Committee has accelerated the humanitarian exemptions process by shortening the decision-making period from 5 to 2 working days.
-The UN Secretariat has also been exploring ways of using cash couriers and other means to fund the activities of UN agencies operating in the country unable to utilize normal banking channels due to the financial sanctions in place.
+With the outbreak of the Covid-19 epidemic in China, DPRK resorted to the closure of its borders at the end of January 2020, which had a significant negative impact on both the economy and the humanitarian situation in the country.
+Amidst the increasingly dire humanitarian situation in the country, the Sanctions Committee accelerated the humanitarian exemptions process by shortening the decision-making period from 5 to 2 working days.
+The UN Secretariat also began exploring ways of using cash couriers and other means to fund the activities of UN agencies operating in the country unable to utilize normal banking channels due to the financial sanctions in place.

 Coerce